willbush/hunt-the-wumpus-2d/README.md

 # hunt-the-wumpus-2d

-2D implementation of the hunt the wumpus using mono game
+A (not a very good) 2D implementation of the hunt the wumpus using mono game.

+It's been a while since I wrote this, and this was my first time doing any event based programming.
+I just remember it being buggy and don't recall if it was fully implemented.

 ## setup